DemocracyEarth/ubi.chain/README.md

   1. Check if ports are available
   2. Ensure firewall settings allow connections
   3. Verify WebSocket endpoint is accessible

+- For Ethereum wallet connection issues:
+  1. Verify the chain ID is set to 2030
+  2. Ensure the RPC endpoint is accessible
+  3. Check that the Ethereum RPC server is enabled

 ## License